Helping Your Student Prepare for Final Exams

-Planning- The most effective way to minimize stress and maximize learning is through careful planning.
+Planning: The most effective way to minimize stress and maximize learning is through careful planning.
 Many students will wait until the week before exams to start planning how they will study.
-This approach will almost always result in feelings of being overwhelmed - the proverbial "crunch."
+This approach will almost always result in feelings of being overwhelmed.
 Students should start studying for their cumulative final exams at least a month before the actual exam date.
-This is accomplished through a process of organizing study times and materials into categories such as "new" and "review."
+This is accomplished through a process of organizing study times and materials into categories such as “new” and “review.”
 By setting aside study time and distributing learning, students can literally begin preparing for final exams much earlier in the semester, and have significantly less studying to do at the end of the semester!

-Lists- It is helpful to break down course material and make lists of what needs to be studied along with allotting fixed amounts of time (1-2 hours/ session) to study.
+Make lists: It is helpful to break down course material and make lists of what needs to be studied, along with allotting fixed amounts of time (1-2 hours/ session) to study.
 Prioritizing what needs to be studied and checking off when you are finished creates the sense of accomplishment and allows students to check their progress.

-Seek help early on- Everyone wants a tutor, TA, or their professor to help them the week before the final.
-As the saying goes, "timing is everything."
+Seek help early on: Everyone wants a tutor, teaching assistant, or professor to help them the week before the final.
+As the saying goes, “timing is everything.”
 Students should not wait until the last minute to begin exam preparations and to find the help they need.
-Everyone's schedule is full at the end of the semester, and there is little time to learn new things.
-The student who seeks help throughout the semester when problems/ questions arise will have a big advantage come finals week.
+Everyone’s schedule is full at the end of the semester, and there is little time to learn new things.
+The student who seeks help throughout the semester when questions arise will have a big advantage come finals week.

 If you have concerns about your student’s well being during this time, remember there are a variety of resources available on campus for your student, and encourage them to take advantage of all the support Georgia Tech has to offer.
 Remind them they don’t have to do it alone!